This is a sub page of Dave's Insights. The main page can be found here.

 There are many climate cycles both large and small.
 We have smaller cycles within larger cycles, sometimes contradicting the larger cycles and random factors and events that do not fit any pattern.
 Over the last couple of thousand years there was a very cold period called The Dark Ages when times were very tough.
 Round about 500AD they were followed by a very warm period, The Medieval Warm Period.
 During that time the Vikings settled and farmed Greenland, it was much greener then, hence the name, Greenland.
 They also grew grapes in England during this period.
 It was a time of plenty.
 Then in the 1400's it turned cold as we entered a very cold period called The Little Ice Age.
 Life got tougher, the Greenland settlers were forced to leave and the Thames River in England froze over in the winter.
 Then in the 1800's we entered the new warming period that we currently enjoy.
 Within that we have experienced the shorter, about 60 year, Pacific Decadal Oscillation (PDO) cycle that Dr. Roy Spencer discusses in his book The Great Global Warming Blunder.
 In the last century there was a warm period starting in the early 1900's to the early 1940's, followed by a cooler period to the late 1970's followed by a warm period that ended about eight to 10 years ago and we are now in the beginning of a cooler phase that should last another 20 or so years.
 Yuck!
 Of course there are always anomalies like the El Nino that gave us the last couple of warm winters.
 Unfortunately they are usually followed by cooler La Nina's.
 But like it or not, that is life on earth.

 There is no right climate and what nature does is not necessarily good or the best.
 Despite what many people believe, there is no reason to believe that nature is perfect or that there is any right balance as that balance has been constantly changing since life began.
 Nature is very tough and cruel, it is erratic, always changing and evolving towards a new balance.
 In cold environments there is less life as only life forms that have evolved to cope with the cold survive.
 In warmer environments life flourishes as more species are able to evolve to survive in a warm environment.
 It has been said that 99.9% of species have been extinct since before we came along.
 So there is every reason to believe that overall our influence may improve on nature.
 Dr. Moore has written an hypothesis that suggests that our CO2 emissions may actually be saving life on earth as CO2 levels were getting dangerously low.
-See this 20 minute video where he explains his hypothesis.
+See this video starting at the 29 minute point where he explains this.
+(Note: This link was changed on Oct.
+23, 2018 as the original video linked is no longer available.)
 You can download his paper in pdf form here.